 Connect with Us

-Rex LaMore is director of Michigan State University's Center for Community Economic Development and a member of the Urban and Regional Planning Program faculty.
-He has over 35 years of experience in community and economic development and has focused his career on the unique challenges of revitalizing distressed communities and policies and practices related to promoting equitable and sustainable development.
+Rex LaMore is director of Michigan State University’s Center for Community Economic Development and a member of the faculty of the Urban and Regional Planning Program.
+Dr. LaMore has over 35 years of experience in community and economic development and has focused his career on the unique challenges of revitalizing distressed communities and policies and practices related to promoting equitable and sustainable development.

-As the architect of the 1992 Outreach Partnership Act with Senator Don Riegle of Michigan, LaMore's work has affected the nature of university/community partnerships nationwide.
-In 1995 he was the national recipient of the Community Development Society's Distinguished Service Award, in recognition of his leadership and sustained commitment to excellence in community development.
-In 2008 he received the prestigious Educator of the Year Award in 2008 from the Michigan Economic Developers Association, and in 2011 he was recognized by his peers at Michigan State University as a University Distinguished Academic Specialist.
+As the architect of the 1992 Outreach Partnership Act with Senator Don Riegle of Michigan, LaMore’s work has affected the nature of university-community partnerships nationwide.
+In 1995 he was the national recipient of the Community Development Society’s Distinguished Service Award, in recognition of his leadership and sustained commitment to excellence in community development.
+In 2008 he received the prestigious Educator of the Year Award from the Michigan Economic Developers Association and in 2011 was recognized by his peers at MSU as a University Distinguished Academic Specialist.

-LaMore is the past chairperson and current vice-chairperson of the Williamstown Township Planning Commission which recently adopted the state’s first "Green Zone" land use classification.
-This innovative zoning classification is designed to preserve environmental, social and economic sustainability along a segment of the historic Grand River corridor.
+LaMore is the past chairperson and current vice-chairperson of the Williamstown Township Planning Commission, which recently adopted the state’s first “Green Zone” land use classification.
+This innovative zoning classification is designed to preserve environmental, social, and economic sustainability along a segment of the historic Grand River corridor.
 LaMore was elected to the Board of Directors of the Michigan Association of Planning in 2012.

 Robert E. Brown